California House Styles: Living with Flair, Casual Chic and Comfort

 The Greene brothers and other architects built and designed numerous bungalows in Southern California – particularly, in Los Angeles and Pasadena.
 Today, there’s a historic district in Pasadena called “Bungalow Heaven” that has preserved and renovated these beautiful homes.
 To view more bungalow homes and floor plans, click here.

-A ranch house plan (#141-1020) with three bedrooms and two baths features an attractively landscaped front lawn and a covered porch.
-Inside is a Great Room with vaulted ceiling and a fireplace.
+A ranch house plan (#141-1238) with three bedrooms and two baths features an attractively landscaped front lawn and a covered porch.
+Inside is a Great Room with a vaulted ceiling and a fireplace.
 Below is an image of the open kitchen layout with plenty of counter space for the family.

 Within the beach cities – Malibu, Santa Barbara, San Clemente, La Jolla, Coronado, San Diego, Carmel, Monterey, and more – Californians take advantage of the gorgeous locations for their beachfront homes.
 From the simple cottage to ultra-modern vacation retreats, beach house plans seem to merge into the waterfront landscape of the California coast.
 (More beachfront home designs can be found here.)